intercellular/cell/README.md

 2. **Easy to use:** You just need a single HTML file with a single `<script src>` line.
 3. **Easy to read:** Write an entire app as a piece of JSON-like, human-readable data structure.
 4. **Easy to integrate:** Integrating into an existing website is as simple as copy and pasting a Youtube embed code.
-5. **Easy to reuse:** Everything is powered by stateless functions instead of classes and objects, making it extremely modular.
+5. **Easy to reuse:** Everything is powered by stateless functions instead of es and objects, making it extremely modular.
 6. **Easy to maintain:** "Development workflow" doesn't exist.
 No NPM, No Webpack, No Babel, just vanilla Javascript and 100% based on web standards.

 <br>